Cheek kissing: Western Europe

 In France, cheek kissing is called "faire la bise".
 A popular French joke states that you may recognize the city you are in by counting the number of cheek kisses, as it varies across the country.
 It is very common, in the southern parts of France, even between males, be they relatives or friends, whereas in the north (Langue-d'oïl France), it is less usual for two unrelated males to perform ′la bise′.
 (See Kissing traditions#Greetings.)
 The custom came under scrutiny during the H1N1 epidemic of 2009.

 In the Netherlands and Belgium, cheek kissing is a common greeting between relatives and friends (in the Netherlands slightly more so in the south).
 Generally speaking, women will kiss both women and men, while men will kiss women but refrain from kissing other men, instead preferring to shake hands with strangers.
 In the Netherlands usually three kisses are exchanged, mostly for birthdays.
 The same number of kisses is found in Switzerland and Luxembourg.
-In the Flanders, one kiss is exchanged as a greeting, and three to celebrate (e.g., a birthday).
-In Wallonia, the custom is usually one or three kisses, and is also common between men who are friends.
+In Flanders (Belgium), one kiss is exchanged as a greeting, and three to celebrate (e.g., a birthday).
+In Wallonia (Belgium), the custom is usually one or three kisses, and is also common between men who are friends.

 In northern European countries such as Sweden and Germany, hugs are preferred to kisses, though also rare.
 It is customary in many regions to only have kisses between women and women, but not men and women, who tend to shake hands.

-Although cheek kissing is not as widely practiced in the United Kingdom or Ireland as in other parts of Europe, it is still common and increasing.
+Although cheek kissing is not as widely practiced in the United Kingdom or Ireland as in other parts of Europe, with handshakes and hugs generally being more frequent, it is still common.
 Generally, a kiss on one cheek is common, while a kiss on each cheek is also practiced by some depending on relation or reason.
 It is mostly used as a greeting and/or a farewell, but can also be offered as a congratulation or as a general declaration of friendship or love.
 Cheek kissing is acceptable between parents and children, family members (though not often two adult males), couples, two female friends or a male friend and a female friend.
 Cheek kissing between two men who are not a couple is unusual but socially acceptable if both men are happy to take part.
 Cheek kissing is associated with the middle and upper classes, as they are more influenced by French culture.
 This behaviour was traditionally seen as a French practice.